AlexIII/R200/README.md

 2. No semiconductors allowed except diodes. (there’s gonna be TONS of diodes, though)

 ## Machine specs
-The machine is based on harvard architecture (separate program and data memory).
+The machine is based on the harvard architecture (separate program and data memory).
 ### Block diagram
 <img width="600" src="block-dia.png" />